pcordemans/iot-devices/docs/ethernet/README.md

 * PWM value: 1 byte value range 0-255
 * ID sender: 1 byte value range 1-254

 Every node, a [FRDM K64F](https://os.mbed.com/platforms/FRDM-K64F/) with [application shield](https://os.mbed.com/components/mbed-Application-Shield/), in the network has a fixed IPv4 address.
 This address corresponds with the template 192.168.0.xxx, where xxx is the id of the mbed FRDM-K64F box.
 This ID will also be used to identify the sender.
+For the server use port 4000.

 When starting each node should be configured as a receiver or a sender.
 This selection is made with the joystick.
 When selected as a sender in a next step the id of the receiver is selected.